vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq/vite.md

 - These extra overheads do not affect HMR, so when editing the Markdown file, the page's HMR response can still remain at the 100 ms level.

-- Unused code twill be removed during the build phase with well design, so the production environment usually only adds addtional 200 KB - 500 KB size in JS entry comparing the default theme and about 100 ms of extra script execution time, so the online impact is very small.
+- Unused code twill be removed during the build phase with well design, so the production environment usually only adds additional 200 KB - 500 KB size in JS entry comparing the default theme and about 100 ms of extra script execution time, so the online impact is very small.

 :::